Skip to content

 \[ \begin{align} \mathbf{H} &= \nu \left( \mathbf{B} - \mathbf{B}_r \right), \\ \mathbf{J} &= \sigma \mathbf{E}, \end{align} \]

-In Eq.
-(1), the prescribed current density \(\mathbf{J}\) on the right-hand side is set through support models such as the Excitation Coil Model.
+In the governing equation above, the prescribed current density \(\mathbf{J}\) on the right-hand side is set through support models such as the Excitation Coil Model.

 Model